LanHikari22/lan-setup-notes/lan/topics/tooling/linux/tasks/2025/002 Creating base system for installation testing.md

 2025-07-19 Wk 29 Sat - 02:39

 Made `docker_sh.sh` and `docker_stop.sh` for a cleaner solution on starting a shell (and booting the container initially) and stopping or removing the container.

+## 3.3 Create edit_app_name.sh for hardcoded name for web use

+### 3.3.1 Objective

+Since we will often use these scripts via curl, we do not want to get the app_name from an adjacent file.
+The app_name should simply be the current folder name.

+- [ ] edit_app_name.sh changes all `$app_name` variables in the current folder scripts.

+### 3.3.2 Journal

+2025-07-19 Wk 29 Sat - 04:27

 # 4 Issues